j10a1n15/social-networking/README.md

 My own take at a stupid social networking plattform for a school project.
 I do not plan to become the next Meta or anything, yea

+Also get ready for some shitty code in here, prepare mentally!

 ## Requirements
 1. Node.js 0.10 or higher